wordofwarning/wordofwarning.org/hab/emergency/index.md

 ---
 **Emergency** is our annual platform for live art + contemporary performance, featuring at least 20 short pieces of work over a day/evening in Manchester…

-Staged for the first time entirely in the cavernous realms of [Z-arts](http://www.z-arts.org/about-us/getting-here), our fifteenth Emergency takes place on Saturday 4 October 2014 (12noon-11pm) — expect the unexpected, popping up all over the building.
+Staged for the first time entirely in the cavernous realms of [Z-arts](http://www.z-arts.org/about-us/getting-here), our **fifteenth Emergency** takes place on Saturday 4 October 2014 (12noon-11pm) — expect the unexpected, popping up all over the building.
+Please note: Emergency is largely adult-focussed and some works will not be suitable for under-18s.
 To get a feel for it see 2013's [programme](/archive/2013-emergency) + [gallery](/galleries/2013-emergency).

-*Please note: Emergency is largely adult-focussed and may not be suitable for under-18s (age advisory's will apply)*

 **Emergency is:**
 ● A free, public micro-festival + open submission platform;